casadesante/whatsMyFood/README.md

 ### Telegram Bot
 - Get the **TELEGRAM-BOT-TOKEN** from **TelegramBotFather** account in telegram.
 - To get the telegram **groupID**, hit the following URL:
 `https://api.telegram.org/bot<TELEGRAM-BOT-TOKEN>/getUpdates`
 - Look for the value of `chat.id`.

+### Cron Job
+We need to send a weekly report of users, restuarnts & foods added to our database.
+This requires cron feature in firebase functions.
+This is not supported for the moment.
+So, we have used [cron-jon](https://cron-job.org), an external resource to invoke the respective functions which sends a weekly report to telegram group.

 ### NoSQL Documentation:
 - [Users](https://github.com/sharathvignesh/whatsMyFood/blob/master/doc/db/noSQLSchema.md#users)